History and Accomplishments

 We began the school year of 2020-2021 knowing significant changes were coming our way.
 At the same time, we wanted to continue our efforts to offer as many as 40 mentors in three different schools (McClymonds, Oakland High, and Skyline).
 We recruited more widely, did more work online, checked with the schools regarding their plans, and began learning how it might be possible to mentor online.

 By the beginning of 2021, we were as ready as we could be.
-Although administrative changes at Skyline meant we would need to wait before continuing at that school, we have been able to place mentors trained in distance learning in both McClymonds and Oakland High.
+Although administrative changes at Skyline meant we would need to wait before continuing at that school, we were able to place mentors trained in distance learning in both McClymonds and Oakland High.

 We continue to recruit a constantly growing corps of applicants eager to mentor Oakland youths and who steadily pursue training and clearance procedures.
-We are already at the point of having 40 newcomers ready to help.
+We have over 40 applicants ready to help.
 Some are doing so now; some will be placed in the fall semester.
 At present we are developing protocols to help our mentors, the students, and the teachers in our schools cope with the demand being made on them to return to the classroom and still stay safe from the new and more dangerous variants of Covid 19.
 It is a hard time for everyone, and Oakland Serves stands firmly by its mission.

 How We Mentored at McClymonds 2018 - 2020

 Oakland Serves is the name of a nonprofit (501c3) organization formed a few years ago by several retired academics, business people, and government employees with a strong commitment to the City of Oakland and a history of living and volunteering in the city.
 We were dismayed by the high number of students who failed, every year, to graduate with their classmates.
 What happened?
 Where did they go?
 What happened to them?
 And what could we do to make a difference?